Which Brooklyn Neighborhood is the Best Match for You?

 Prospect Lefferts Gardens

-Located to the east of Prospect Park, this neighborhood has a good blend of accessibility (B, Q, S, 2 trains), shopping and dining options on Flatbush Avenue, and great connectivity to the parks, museums, and Botanic Gardens in Brooklyn.
+Prospect Lefferts Gardens is east of Prospect Park.
+This neighborhood has a good blend of public transportation (B, Q, S, 2 trains).
+It also includes shopping and dining options on Flatbush Avenue, and great connectivity to the parks, museums, and Botanic Gardens in Brooklyn.
 The area is known for its Caribbean Community and cuisine, so if jerk chicken is your thing, this might be the place for you.
-Rental prices are pretty affordable here still ($2,725 for a 2-bedroom) and you can find some beautiful Romanesque Revival, neo-Georgian and neo-Tudor style architecture.
+Rental prices are pretty affordable ($2,725 for a 2-bedroom) and you can find some beautiful Romanesque Revival, neo-Georgian and neo-Tudor style architecture.

 Downsides: Not a lot of nightlife options in these parts.